ipluchino/BLDR-Technical-Task/README.md

 - Example: POST localhost:3000/unlist/8

 ### 3. Search for an item (GET)
 - Description: Used to search for specific items on the item list.
 If no search query parameters are included, all items will be returned.
+All search results are sorted by price order.
 - Endpoint: /search
 - Query Parameters:
   - name (optional): Filters the items by a name.